griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 * cshl_seqtec_rnaseq_2014_v2 - ami-7ff4bf4f (US West - Oregon)
 * cshl_seqtec_rnaseq_2014_v2 - ami-eeae3b86 (US East - N. Virginia)
 * cshl_seqtec_rnaseq_2014_v2 - ami-9df1e7d8 (US West - N. California)
-* cshl_seqtec_2015_v2 - ami-28130249 (US West - Oregon)
+* cshl_seqtec_2015_v3 - ami-58031239 (US West - Oregon)

 ###Create IAM account

 From AWS Console select Services -> IAM.
 Go to Users, Create User, specify a user name, and Create.
 Download credentials to a safe location for later reference if needed.
 Select the new user and go to Security Credentials -> Manage Password -> 'Assign a Custom Password'.
 Go to Groups -> Create a New Group, specify a group name and Next.
 Attach a policy to the group.
 In this case we give all EC2 privileges but no other AWS privileges by specifying "AmazonEC2FullAccess".
 Hit Next, review and then Create Group.
 Select the Group -> Add Users to Group, select your new user to add it to the new group.

-###Launch student instances
+###Launch student instance
 1. Go to AWS console.
+Login.
-2. Launch Instance, search for "cshl_seqtec_rnaseq_2014_v2" in Community AMIs and Select.
+2. Launch Instance, search for "cshl_seqtec_2015_v3" in Community AMIs and Select.
 3. Choose "m3.2xlarge" instance type.
-4. Select number of instances to launch (e.g., one per student and instructor)
+4. Select one instance to launch (e.g., one per student and instructor)
+5. Select "Protect against accidental termination"
-5. Leave options as default until 'Configure Security Group'.
-Choose existing security group call "SSH_HTTP_IN_ALL_OUT".
+6. Choose existing security group call "SSH_HTTP_8081_IN_ALL_OUT".
 Review and Launch.
-6. Choose an existing key pair (either CSHLRNA or instructor-key)
+7. Choose an existing key pair (either CSHL.pem)
-7. View instances and wait for them to finish initiating.
+8. View instances and wait for them to finish initiating.
-8. Login to each node `ssh -i [instructor-key].pem ubuntu@[public.ip.address]` and run `bash preinstall.sh`.
+9. Login to each node `ssh -i CSHL.pem ubuntu@[public.ip.address]`.
-9. Create DNS hostname for each IP address (see below).
+10. Optional - set up DNS redirects (see below)

 ###Set up a dynamic DNS service